ebkr/r2modmanPlus/README.md

 If you're coming from versions prior to 3.0.0, you'll need to manually update, and profiles won't carry across.

 ## Updates
+### 3.0.6
+- Added legacy install mode.
+- Version numbers are now visible on installed mods.
+- Added a title to the Settings page.

 ### 3.0.5
 - Added config editor.
 - Mod author is now visible.